-^{} Other assets include statutory deposits with Bank Negara Malaysia, tax recoverable, deferred tax assets and fixed assets.
+^{}Other assets include statutory deposits with Bank Negara Malaysia, tax recoverable, deferred tax assets, right-of-use assets, fixed assets and other assets.

 Risk concentrations for commitments and contingencies are based on the credit equivalent balances.

 (i) Geographical Distribution (continued)